PseudoDevs/IamGhost/bmd8.md

-Last updated: 2024-04-13 18:44:51
+Last updated: 2024-04-13 18:45:26
-Random Quote: Silver or lead.
-You decide. - Pablo Escobar
+Random Quote: What the hell is the matter with you?
+You tryin' out for the retard Olympics? - George 'Pornstache' Mendez